CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 ```

 The test launcher uses the prepared backend environment and starts required local services when they are not already running.

+On backend startup, the application initializes the selected database, verifies the tracked configuration file, and creates required resource directories for logs, models, tokenizers, checkpoints, and templates.
+Tauri mode additionally requires the built frontend index.